learn-co-curriculum/iron-starter-part-one/README.md

 | ........
 ```

-These files can just be blank for now, as we build this app out we will add the code we need.
+These files can just be blank for now, as we build this app out we will add the necessary code.

 ### Setting up the Redux Store

-It's always a good idea to imagine what the state of an application will look like before one starts to build the components.
+It's always a good idea to imagine what the state of an application will look like before building the actions and reducers.

-The state for this application is essentially an array of campaigns with their nested comments and an object that monitors that status of API Requests.
-Here is an example of what the redux store's state should look like.
+The state for this application is essentially an array of campaigns with their nested comments and an object that monitors the status of API Requests.
+Here is an example of what the __Redux__ store's state should look like.

 ```javascript
 {